Husband and Wife (1953 film): Background

 Like other Naruse films from this period, such as Repast and Wife, the theme of Husband and Wife involves a couple trapped with each other, and, another recurring motif in the director's films, a character is forced to redefine oneself and test his/her strength.
 Husband and Wife was Yōko Sugi's only starring role in a Naruse film, playing a part that had originally been intended for Setsuko Hara.

 Reception

 Slant Magazine critic Keith Uhlich awarded Husband and Wife 3.5/4 stars, describing it as a "what if" scenario, specifically, "what if Charlie Chaplin and Buster Keaton were locked together in a room and forced to fight over Mary Pickford?", a parallel which becomes explicit in a scene where the protagonists visit a stage show reenactment of a Chaplin routine.
 According to Uhlich, the film's theme is the journey towards "reconciliation of those contradictions inherent to being human."

+Legacy

+Husband and Wife was shown in the U.S. (including the Museum of Modern Art) as part of a Naruse retrospective in 1985, organised by the Kawakita Memorial Film Institute and film scholar Audie Bock.